Ben M. Baglio

 Ben M. Baglio (born 1960 in New York City, U.S.) is an American author who created the brief for two series of children's books – Dolphin Diaries and Animal Ark.
 Dolphin Diaries features a girl and her family from Florida, who travel around the world as marine biologists and study dolphins.
 Animal Ark features Mandy Hope, whose parents are vets; she helps injured animals and solves animal-related mysteries.
 The books were written by commissioned writers in the Canada under Baglio's instruction and published using the pseudonym Lucy Daniels in the UK.
-Each author is named with a 'Special Thanks' on the copyright page – see Dolphin in the Deep copyright page for an example.
+Each author is named with a "Special Thanks" on the copyright page – see the Dolphin in the Deep copyright page for an example.
 In the U.S., the books are published under the name of Ben M. Baglio so this name is effectively both a man born in 1960 and also the collective pseudonym for the group of writers who write the books.

-Using his pen name he also wrote the book series The Pet Finders Club, featuring a group of three children who search for people's lost pets.
+Using his pen name he also wrote the book series The Pet Finders Club, featuring a group of three children who search for people's cute lost pets.

 Dolphin Diaries

 In Dolphin Diaries, a girl named Jody McGrath discovers and befriends a friendly bottlenose dolphin whom she names Apollo.
-He is a lone dolphin and Jody united him to his "new" pod, and follows her for a while through the series.
+He is a lone dolphin and Jody united him to his "new" pod and follows her for a while through the series.
 As the story proceeds, she meets others along the way.
 She befriends many new people and dolphins.

 Other characters in Dolphin Diaries are Brittany Pierce, Captain Pierce, Cameron Tucker, the tutor Maddie, her twin brothers Sean and Jimmy, her mother Gina who is Italian, and her father Craig who is Irish.